How to Invest in the MSCI Index: A Beginner’s Guide to MSCI ETFs

 Yes, they're prone to positive and negative fluctuations.
 However, because they focus on stock exchanges in financially established regions like the US, UK, Germany, and Hong Kong, there are going to be fewer surprises.
 In contrast, emerging and frontier markets are more of a risk.
 Because of certain underlying instabilities - be they political, economic, or regulatory, it's a lot harder to predict which way the pendulum will swing.

 Many beginners opt to start with the MSCI EAFE Index or MSCI World Index.
 Once you've decided which index you're going to focus on, you then need to look at the individual ETFs available for that market.
-For example, here at Admirals, we're a broker for four MSCI World Index ETFs:
+For example, here at Admiral Markets, we're a broker for four MSCI World Index ETFs:

 • WLD - Lyxor MSCI World UCITS ETF - Dist CFD